Skip to content

 Donor Human Milk – what is it?

-Donor human milk (DHM) is breastmilk donated to a human milk bank by mothers who have extra to spare.
+Donor human milk (DHM) is donated by mothers who have extra milk to spare.
 Donors are screened, including blood tests, to make sure their milk is suitable.
-The milk is also tested for bacteria before being heat treated.
-Just like with blood donations, the milk is freely donated, and its use tracked and recorded.
+The milk is also tested for bacteria and heat treated.
+Like donating blood the milk is freely donated, and its use tracked and recorded.

 In the UK, like many countries, DHM is available for some babies whose mothers may not have enough of their own breastmilk in the early days.
-Other types of feed include infant formula which is usually made from cow’s milk but doesn’t have all of the benefits of human milk.
+Other feeds include infant formula which is usually made from cow’s milk but doesn’t have all of the benefits of human milk.

 Donor Human Milk – Why donate it?

 Local, national and global recommendations support the use of donor human milk, especially for babies who are born early, are very small or sick.
 Most of the babies getting donor human milk are being cared for in a neonatal unit.
-It is mainly offered for the first few days but sometimes can be for longer.
-We also provide some donor milk for mums at home who can’t breastfeed due to medical circumstances.
+It is offered for the first few days but sometimes can be for longer.
+We also provide about 2 weeks of donor milk for mums at home who can’t breastfeed due to medical circumstances.

 Donor human milk can also be used to support breastfeeding in the first day or two.
 Some babies may require a little extra milk while waiting for mums milk supply.
 You can read Eilidh’s story below.